 My teaching practice includes private lessons in the Alexander Technique for civilians, actors and singers, as well as one-on-one acting coaching.
-Currently, I'm on the Alexander faculty at the American Academy of Dramatic Art, and I'm a teaching assistant at the Balance Arts Center in Ann Rodiger's teacher-training program.
+Currently, I'm on the Alexander faculty at the American Academy of Dramatic Art, and I teach privately at the Balance Arts Center in affiliation with AT Motion.
 I am also an acting coach, working privately with actors on scene work and auditions.

 The Alexander Technique is infinitely adaptable, since the focus is on how we process and integrate stimuli.
 I have found it to be the single most profound method for improving my own creative work in performance.

 Private lessons are held in studio space in midtown Manhattan or Park Slope, Brooklyn.
 Ask me about coming to your workplace to work with your team on site.
 For FAQs and a mini-CV (full version available upon request), scroll down.